maico910/vite-ts-eslint-config/README.md

-# vite-eslint-config
+# vite-ts-eslint-config
-Guide to setting Vite with ESLint
+Guide to setting Vite with ESLint and TypeScript

 ## Install Depencies
 ```